-Workers affected by the 260-week limit to weekly payments will be provided with appropriate notice before the cessation of weekly payments.
+Principle: Workers affected by the 260-week limit to weekly payments will be provided with appropriate notice before the cessation of weekly payments.

-Expectations Benchmarks S17.1 Insurers are to provide written notification to a worker before ceasing weekly entitlements in accordance with section 39 of the 1987 Act and must include: the date on which payments will cease and the date the last payment will be processed supporting documentation for the assessment of permanent impairment the date on which entitlement to medical benefits will cease information regarding the worker's entitlement to vocational and return to work assistance programs information on how to contact Centrelink, and Notification provided at least 13 weeks before cessation of weekly payments who to contact for further information (including WIRO).
+provided wit provided with appropriate notice before the cessation of weekly payments.
+Expectations 5 Benchmarks S17.1 Insurers are to provide written notification to a worker before ceasing weekly entitlements in accordance with section 39 of the 1987 Act and must include: the date on which payments will cease and the date the last payment will be processed supporting documentation for the assessment of permanent impairment the date on which entitlement to medical benefits will cease information regarding the worker's entitlement to vocational and return to work assistance programs information on how to contact Centrelink, and Notification provided at least 13 weeks before cessation of weekly payments who to contact for further information (including the IRO).
 Application This standard does not apply to exempt workers.